Redwood Valley, CA

 278 people

-As of 2023, 21.8% of Redwood Valley, CA residents (461 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 21.8% of Redwood Valley, CA residents (461 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Redwood Valley, CA was 17.1%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Redwood Valley, CA compared to that of it's neighboring and parent geographies.